spdx/spdx-testbed/README.md

 ## How to integrate

-In order to submit a tool, a GitHub Actions workflow should be added at `.github/workflows/[name of your tool].yaml`.
+In order to submit a tool, a GitHub Actions workflow should be added at `.github/workflows/[name of the external SPDX tool].yaml`.
-This workflow should download and use your tool in order to generate the desired solution, and then check it via the testbed application.
+This workflow should download and use the external SPDX tool in order to generate the desired solution, and then check it via the testbed application.

 As an example, have a look at `.github/workflows/tools-java.yaml` that uses the `spdx-tools-java-solver` to generate an